skymania/com.xiaomi-mi-zigbee/README.md

 ## Change Log:

+### v 0.5.2
+* Fix issue where motion alarm would be cancelled before the finalizing the motion alarm reset duration

 ### v 0.5.1
 * Fix issues where incorrect data is reported by the Xiaom and Aqara Temperature and Humidity Sensors [#125](https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues/125)